 On December 11, 2017 the Company announced that on November 30, 2017, the Canadian Environmental Assessment Agency ("CEAA") determined that the Foxtrot Project meets the definition of a designated project under the Canadian Environmental Assessment Act, 2012 and that the project description submitted by Search meets the requirements of the Prescribed Information for a Description of a Designated Project Regulations.
 The CEAA will conduct a 45-day review of the Project, which includes a 20-day public comment period on a summary of the Project, to determine whether an environmental assessment of the Project is required.
 On January 16, 2018 the Company announced that it had received notice from the CEAA confirming that the Foxtrot Project will require an environment assessment.
 This is a milestone event in the development of the Foxtrot Project.
 It is expected that the provincial guidelines would augment the CEAA and Search would work with both the Federal and Provincial governments and submit one document for review.
-On February 14, 2018, Search received notice from the Newfoundland and Labrador government that an Environmental Assessment is also required.
-On April 20, 2018, the Newfoundland and Labrador government posted the draft guidelines for a 40 day public review process, after which time, the final guidelines will be provided.
+On February 14, 2018, Search received notice from the Newfoundland and Labrador government posted the draft guidelines for a 40 day public review process, after which time, the final guidelines will be provided.